Stacy Williams, PhD, has devoted her career to innovative educational practices as a speech-language pathologist, researcher, and business leader.

 “Our individual brands take an innovative approach to their craft, with each team composed of leading experts who are paving the way for the future of the industries we serve.
 The level of creativity, innovation, and excellence demonstrated on a daily basis is nothing short of amazing.
 I’m so excited to see what the future holds—there are truly no limits.”

 “Innovation permeates all corners of our company, from what we produce to how we operate day to day.”

-She and her husband live in Cleveland, Ohio, and have two children, Maggie and Brady.
+She and her husband live in Cincinnati, Ohio, and have two adult children.